jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/tree/t1007-hash-object/default/divergences.md

 LibraryCallAdded
   After events:
-    CF: strbuf_addstr at strbuf.h:305:20
+    CF: usage_with_options_internal at parse-options.c:0:0
-    CT: Jump to external code for _strlen
+    CT: Jump to external code for _fprintf
-    CF: Jump to external code for _strlen
+    CF: Jump to external code for _fprintf
     CT: External code
-    RF: Jump to external code for _strlen
-  Occurrences: 126

-LibraryCallAdded
-  After events:
-    CF: strbuf_release at strbuf.c:65:3
-    CT: Jump to external code for _free
-    CF: Jump to external code for _free
-    CT: External code
-    RF: Jump to external code for _free
-  Occurrences: 2

-LibraryCallAdded
-  After events:
-    CF: usage_with_options_internal at parse-options.c:1043:21
-    CT: Jump to external code for _strlen
-    CF: Jump to external code for _strlen
-    CT: External code
-    RF: Jump to external code for _strlen
+    RF: Jump to external code for _fprintf
-  Occurrences: 1
+  Occurrences: 10

 LibraryCallAdded
   After events: